 - Slightly less heat resistant than natural stone

 Learn more about the differences between quartz and quartzite by clicking here.

-Quartz and granite are similar in cost per square foot, with quartz typically more expensive.
-Quartz will cost you approximately $54-$120 per square foot while granite costs between $60-$110 per square foot.
-The cost of granite can increase based on stone rarity and color.
+Quartz and is similar in cost per square foot.
+Quartz will cost you approximately $54-$120 per square foot while natural stone costs between $60-$110 per square foot.
+The cost of stone can increase based on stone rarity and color.